Wednesday, 17 November 2021

 Heather’s most memorable win, of course, was at West Kilbride when she won the

 However, history was made when Heather was presented with a replica owned by the late Jean McCulloch of West Kilbride.
-Jean had, in her earlier years, won the Scottish title on three occasions between 1913 and 1928 and it was this last replica that Heather now regards as one of her most treasured possessions.
+Jean had, in her earlier years, won the Scottish title on three occasions between 1913 and 1928 and it was this last replica that Heather regraded as one of her most treasured possessions.

 In 1980, Heather turned professional, only the second lady professional in Scotland, at that time and then reinstated in 1985 to the amateur ranks.

-In the same year, Heather received an Honourable Membership at Caldwell GC.
-Heather is a Ladies Caldwell GC Champion (20 times) as well as winning many other trophies.
-She is our current Ladies President.
-Heather is truly an inspiration to us all!
+Heather was Ladies Caldwell GC Champion (19 times) as well as winning many other trophies.
+She was our current Ladies President. -- She was truly an inspiration to us all!

-In 2013 She entered a competition through 'How did I do' .
+In 2013 She entered a competition through 'How Did I do' .
 It was to tell a story about a memory of the 'Open'.